panda3d/panda3d-docs/programming/shaders/cg-shader-tutorial/index.rst

    part-2
    part-3

-.. note:: This section is incomplete.
-It will be updated soon.

    Although some pages aren't written yet, the source code for all the tutorials is complete.
 Read this forum topic for more info and links to codes: